Divyansh324/interactive-puzzle-hunt/Interactive puzzle hunt/README.md

 You should now see the home page of the Flask app.
 ## Credits
-This app was created by J Prem.
+This app was created by Divyansh.
 If you have any questions or suggestions, please feel free to contact me at divyanshsharmna@gmail.com.